All Episodes

 Bethlehem is not always safe even for Christians to go to.

-I was in Israel several years ago, and there are times when you can't go because it's not safe because the Palestinians don't like Christians or Jews.
+I was in Israel several years ago, and there are times when you can't go because it's not safe, because the Palestinians don't like Christians or Jews.

 And so they offered Palestinians jobs.

-And most Palestinians are uneducated, most of them don't make it through high school, a lot of them can't read, although there's not much to read in the Palestinian authority except Palestinian propaganda.
+A lot of them can't read, although there's not much to read in the Palestinian Authority except Palestinian propaganda.

-And Arafat, who led the Palestinians at the time, saw that that was undercutting his authority.
+And Arafat, who led the Palestinians at the time, saw that that was undercutting his authority because people like Hamas and Fatah and Arafat keep power by simply playing the hate card.

-They hate you, they would kill you.
+They would kill you.

 We have to hate the Jews back.

-And as some of those Palestinians started getting jobs and started seeing their economic levels go to middle class and deciding that maybe the Israelis weren't all that bad because they signed paychecks, they worked for them, they provide a job, something the Palestinian Authority can't do.
+And as some of those Palestinians started getting jobs and started seeing their economic levels go to middle class and deciding that maybe the Israelis weren't all that bad because they signed paychecks, they worked for them, they provided jobs, something the Palestinian Authority can't do, Arafat called for the intifada, specifically to interrupt the progress that was being made between the average Palestinian and the Israelis because they were working.

-When people are working, they get self-pride and self-confidence, they earn money, they make a better life for themselves.
+When people are working, they get self-pride and self-confidence.

-And with the intifada with the terror bombings and the stabbings and the attacks, the Israelis to make Israel secure had to let go a lot of Palestinian workers.
+And with the intifada, with the terror bombings and the stabbings and the attacks, the Israelis to make Israel secure had to let go a lot of Palestinian workers.

-They had to build security fences, they had to stop Palestinians from coming to certain parts of Israel, and that caused unrest.
+They had to stop Palestinians from coming to certain parts of Israel.

-And of course, Arafat went back and said, Well, look, the Jews hate you, that's why they're doing this.
+And of course, Arafat went back and said, well, look, the Jews hate you.

-He deliberately started a terror attack to disrupt the relationships that were building between average day Palestinians and Israelis.
+He deliberately started a terror attack to disrupt the relationships that were building between average-day Palestinians and Israelis.

 That is also a course for peace.